 Residential mortgages are most often made to individuals, while commercial real estate loans are typically made to business entities.
 This includes corporations, developers, limited partnerships, funds, and more.
 For many of these entities, their sole purpose may be to own and manage commercial real estate.

 Lenders calculate an LTV by dividing the amount of the loan by either the property’s appraised value or its purchase price – whichever is less.
-Ideally, you want a lower LTV as much as possible.
-This shows lenders that you have significant equity invested in the property, allowing you to appear less risky.
+Ideally, you want a lower LTV as much as possible to show lenders that you have significant equity invested in the property, allowing you to appear less risky.

-6. What are The Main Types of Commercial Real Estate Loans?
+What Are the Main Types of Commercial Real Estate Loans?

 Term loans for commercial real estate financing have long repayment periods, typically up to 5 years or more.
 These loans also feature an amortization period that can sometimes be longer than the term of the loan.